 Ice Fish Farm has a contract with a multinational supermarket chain which has committed to buy salmon from Ice Fish Farm, where the price is agreed every 3-6 months, on a rolling basis.
-Most of the harvest volumes until end of 2021 are agreed sold at a fixed price.
+The majority of the harvest volumes until end of 2021 are agreed sold at a fixed price.
+ICE FIHS FARM will have fish available to other customers in Q4 of 2021.

-Ice Fish farm also has sales agreements that give exclusive rights to partners to market and sell salmon from Ice Fish Farm in the US, Canada, and Europe, and is working to expand its customer base.
+Ice Fish farm also has sales agreements that give exclusive rights to partners to market and sell salmon from Ice Fish Farm in the US, Canada and Europe, and is working to expand its customer base.